 Summary of evidence evaluation

-A positive RT-PCR result for measles is considered to confirm infection, and there are no studies comparing the results of this test against an independent reference standard (given that it is effectively part of the case definition).
+IgM is part of the standard diagnosis of measles; it is often part of the reference standard; and it is recommended in WHO guidelines.
+There are no studies comparing the results of this test against an independent reference standard (given that it is effectively part of the case definition).
 The test is embedded in WHO protocols for testing for measles.
-Substantial evidence exists showing that significant numbers of measles cases are detected only by using RT-PCR, particularly among the vaccinated population.
-There was also evidence that RT-PCR has a greater ability to detect measles in samples taken in the first few days after the rash appears.
-Figures from the studies suggest that 4–16% of samples were IgM negative and PCR positive.
+Many clinical cases are confirmed by a positive IgM.
+Evidence supporting the inclusion of IgM is largely based on experience that it confirms a measles diagnosis in most cases outside elimination settings.
 The full evidence review for this test category is available online at: https://www.who.int/medical_devices/diagnostics/selection_in-vitro/selection_in-vitro-meetings/new-prod-categories_3

 Summary of SAGE IVD deliberations